datlife/jetson-car/setup/README.md

 #### 2. Build Custom Kernel Modules
 ----------------------------------

-The purpose is to allow NVIDIA Jetson detect additional image formats from Stereo Camera Intel Realsense
+The purpose is to allow NVIDIA Jetson detect additional image formats from Stereo Camera Intel Realsense, Teensy and IMU driver correctly.

-One can understand kernel and kernel module in Linux as following:

 > **The kernel** is the code that is the base of the operating system, the interface between hardware and the application code.